engineergrowth/DEHub/02_foundations/README.md

   - **Batch Processing:** Processing large amounts of data at once (e.g., nightly jobs).
   - **Streaming Processing:** Real-time data flow and analysis (e.g., live dashboards).
 - **The Three V's:** Volume, Velocity, and Variety.
 (Some frameworks expand this to include Veracity (data trustworthiness) and Value (business usefulness) as well.)
+- **Data Lakehouses:** Combining the best of data lakes and data warehouses to handle big data effectively.

 🌟 **Resources:**
 - 📝 <a href="https://www.oracle.com/big-data/what-is-big-data/" target="_blank" rel="noopener noreferrer">What is Big Data?
 (Oracle)</a>